leobouard/PasswordReset/readme.md

 For example, if your password policy is set to 12 characters minimum, the minimum value will be 12 and the maximum value will be 28 (12+16).

+**Reminder**: Authenticated Users do not have access to fine-grained password policies by default.
+[How to display fine-grained password policy settings to Authenticated Users? - Synergix Support](https://synergixdesk.zendesk.com/hc/en-us/articles/202927708-How-to-display-fine-grained-password-policy-settings-to-Authenticated-Users-).

 ## About colors

 Colors can be customized using the script parameters: